-■ For some block, internal fragmentation is the difference between the block size and the payload size.
+• For some block, internal fragmentation is the difference between the block size and the payload size.

-- Caused by overhead of maintaining heap data structures, padding for alignment purposes, or explicit policy decisions (e.g., not to split the block). - Depends only on the pattern of previous requests, and thus is easy to measure.
+- Caused by overhead of maintaining heap data structures, padding for alignment purposes, or explicit policy decisions (e.g., to return a big block to satisfy a small request). - Depends only on the pattern of previous requests, and thus is easy to measure.